Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Evaluation Prompts

 \section{Evaluation Prompts}

-In this section, we describe the evaluation prompts used throughout the paper to analyze various behavioral aspects of model reasoning.
-Specifically, we present (i) a set of evaluation prompts executed by gpt-oss-120B~\cite{agarwal2025gpt} acting as an external judge to quantify reasoning behaviors, and (ii) the inference prompts provided to the target model, Qwen3~\cite{yang2025qwen3}, for the Base and Metacognitive Prompting baselines.
-Rather than relying on a single notion of correctness, the evaluation framework decomposes reasoning behavior into multiple complementary dimensions, each defined by a dedicated prompt.
+This section lists the prompts used throughout the paper, grouped by the model that executes them.
+The \textbf{judge prompts} are run by external evaluators and include the answer-inclusion judge executed by gpt-oss-120b at high reasoning effort~\cite{agarwal2025gpt} for evidence-grounded answer-hit detection in \S\ref{app:prompts:answer_inclusion}, and the behavioral judges for the Reach-Redundancy Profile and the Metacognitive Quality Index, both executed by gemma-4-31b-it in \S\ref{app:prompts:behavioral}.
+The \textbf{teacher prompts} are run by gpt-oss-120b to construct MBT-S and MBT-R training traces in \S\ref{app:prompts:trace}.
+The \textbf{student inference prompts} are provided to the target model Qwen3~\cite{yang2025qwen3} for the Base and Metacognitive Prompting baselines in \S\ref{app:prompts:base} and~\ref{app:prompts:metacognitive}.
+Each dimension of reasoning behavior is defined by a dedicated prompt rather than by a single correctness criterion.